metomi/rose/CONTRIBUTING.md

 * Steve Wardle (Met Office, UK)
 * Scott Wales (ARC Centre of Excellence for Climate Systems Science, Australia)
 * Thomas Coleman (Bureau of Meteorology, Australia)
+* Bruno P. Kinoshita (National Institute of Water and Atmospheric Research, New Zealand)

 (All contributors are identifiable with email addresses in the version control logs or otherwise.)